Provide support during the assessment of individuals’ oral health

 Topic Overview

-The NCFE CACHE Level 3 Technical Occupational Entry in the Principles and Practice of Dental Nursing (Diploma) is a comprehensive qualification designed to prepare you for a career as a dental nurse.
-It covers the essential knowledge and skills required to work safely and effectively in a dental practice, including infection control, patient care, radiography, and legal and ethical responsibilities.
-This diploma is recognised by the General Dental Council (GDC) and is a key step towards becoming a registered dental nurse in the UK.
+The NCFE CACHE Level 3 Diploma in the Principles and Practice of Dental Nursing is a comprehensive qualification designed to equip students with the knowledge and skills required to work effectively as a dental nurse in a clinical setting.
+This diploma covers a wide range of topics, including dental anatomy, infection control, patient care, radiography, and legal and ethical responsibilities.
+It is essential for anyone seeking to register with the General Dental Council (GDC) and pursue a career in dental nursing, as it provides the foundational understanding needed to support dentists and ensure patient safety during procedures.

 Key Concepts